lucamattiazzi/et-voila/README.md

 // node will be logged, then removed
 ```

-While this is the promise based implementation, there is also a callback one (with the same name).
+While this is the promise based implementation, there is also a callback one named `waitForIt`.

 ## API

-### waitForIt (promise)
+### waitForItOnce (promise)

 `(selector: string, timeout?: number) => Promise<Node>`